Hadwiger's conjecture for cap bodies: Appendix

 pc_trip = cross_cap_prob(n,arccos(1/sqrt(3)))

-for i in range(1,len(a)): #note loop starts with 1 so probc and probs indexes one lower if a[i]<=pi/2-arccos(1/sqrt(n)):#covering radius for cross polytope probc.append(1) elif a[i]<=pi/2-arccos(1/sqrt(3)):#there is triple intersection, simple bound probc.append(pc_trip) elif a[i]<pi/4: #double only probc.append(cross_cap_prob(n,pi/2-a[i])) else: #no intersections probc.append((2*n)*cap_prob(n,pi/2-a[i]))
+for i in range(1,t+1): #note loop starts with 1 so probc and probs indexes one lower if a[i]<=pi/2-arccos(1/sqrt(n)):#covering radius for cross polytope probc.append(1) elif a[i]<=pi/2-arccos(1/sqrt(3)):#there is triple intersection, simple bound probc.append(pc_trip) elif a[i]<pi/4: #double only probc.append(cross_cap_prob(n,pi/2-a[i])) else: #no intersections probc.append((2*n)*inter(n,pi/2-a[i],0))

 ps_trip = simplex(n,arccos(1/3))